-Deposition gauging was conducted for the 22nd time during the 2016-2017 monitoring period around the foundry site.
-The results from the gauging indicated that there was an environmentally acceptable level of particulate deposition in the vicinity of the foundry site.
-The results of the gauging also showed that the levels of deposited metals were much lower than allowed by the Department of Health (1992) guidelines for maximum annual application to agricultural land of heavy metals (in sewage sludge).
+Deposition gauging was conducted for the 23rd time during the 2017-2018 monitoring period around the foundry site.
+The results from the gauging indicated that the particulate deposition was at an acceptable level in the vicinity of the foundry site.
+The analytical results of the gauging also showed that the levels of deposited metals were much lower than allowed by the Department of Health (1992) guidelines for maximum annual application to agricultural land of heavy metals (in sewage sludge).